MODULOY

 RESULT

-• Initial brand concepts were the tangible asset that enabled the client to pitch and win a 9-brand holding company deal
+- Concepts that enabled the client to pitch to a 9-brand holding company

 BACKGROUND